 Can you believe it?
-Fifty years ago the community came together to create the Peninsula Junior Nature Museum, as the VLM was named then.
+In 1966, over 50 years ago the community came together to create the Peninsula Junior Nature Museum, as the VLM was named then.
 Led by Museum founder Harry Wason, the Warwick Rotary Club and the Junior League of Hampton Roads raised funds and partnered with the City of Newport News to create a Museum to teach children and families about the natural world.
 Our mission of connecting people to nature to promote conservation is still relevant and vital today.

 It all began with the planetarium opening in November 1965.
 It was the era of the space-race and our state-of-the-art planetarium was designed to encourage future astronauts and inspire wonder about the night skies.
 That also included showing the “Star of Wonder” – now a family tradition for many families who have come back again and again.

 Noon Year’s Eve has become another special tradition as we count down to noon for our youngest visitors so they can share in the New Year’s celebration and still keep their bedtime.
 This year we buried a time capsule in the Conservation Garden ready for 2065!